By: Salman Rafi Sheikh

 The honeymoon might be over.
 Barely a week after signing a decade-long defense pact with India, Washington has reminded New Delhi that “strategic partnership” in Trump’s America means little more than leverage.
 If the US-India partnership was meant to anchor the Indo-Pacific, Washington just yanked the anchor loose.
 Trump’s new Asia policy – flirting with Pakistan, ignoring the Quad, and lecturing India on trade – signals that America’s grand bet on India as China’s counterweight is over.

 For all the talk of “shared values” and “democratic alignment,” Washington’s latest moves reveal a much colder calculus.
 The Trump administration is reviving transactional diplomacy in Asia – cutting deals, not building alliances.
 Pakistan’s rare-earth minerals, its purchase of American oil (the first shipment arrived earlier this week), and geostrategic geography suddenly matter more than India’s uneasy rivalry with Beijing.
-By skipping India on his Asia tour, Trump made clear that New Delhi is no longer the pivot.
-Rather, it’s just one player in a crowded game.
+Trump has made clear that New Delhi is no longer the pivot although logically Delhi wouldn’t normally have been a part of the president’s Asia trip and in fact he has promised to visit in the new year.
+R

 For India, this is less betrayal than demotion.
 The partnership endures on paper, but the dynamics and the context against which it endured for decades in the past have significantly shifted.
 Washington wants access, alignment and markets, not another partner with its own regional and global ambitions.
 The age of strategic romance is giving way to one of hard bargaining because Washington, by uncritically pampering India too much, does not want it to become “another China.”